Tmallard/CR6se-Klipper/readme.md

     - The touch screen should freeze if it continiues to boot it did not work.
 Try again with a         differnt card.
 An 8 gig card worked well for me.
 The printer is pickey with SD card too           big or small causes issues.

 # 6) Get the USB connection address
 This step gets the proper USB connection address from the PI.
-This will be used in you Print.cfg file (used in step 7)
+This will be used in you Printer.cfg file (used in step 7)

  - Connect to you Pi Via SSH using [Putty](https://putty.org/) with Port 22